 I fret, feeling guilty, getting up to chop a salad at 9 p.m., following a 12-hour day of work and French classes.
 As I stand at the door of the fridge, looking over its depleting contents, my mind is still racing, making a list of everything that’s still left to do today.
 Bending over the cutting board, my hands are moving quickly, methodically, the knife reducing the cucumber to small pieces, while my brain continues to wander.
 I look at the ingredients I have for a salad: cucumbers, a jar of pickled beets, a spoon of prepared horseradish, a cup of yogurt.
 As my fridge empties out, creativity kicks in.
 I put things together without thinking about them, my head is elsewhere.
 But the salad is getting made.

-When my bowl is ready, I sit down on the couch.
+When my bowl of pickled beet and cucumber salad is ready, I sit down on the couch.
 The kitchen is left as it is for now, open jars and dirty knives littering the stained countertop.
 I start an episode of How I Met Your Mother, the laughter soundtrack filling the emptiness of the apartment.
 My cat curls in my lap, burying his head in my stomach.
 I take a forkful to my mouth, absent-mindedly bite on the crisp vegetables enveloped in a tangy sauce.
 I swallow, and an involuntary moan escapes my throat.
 I look down at the bowl, surprised at the combination of flavours my exhausted mind and barren fridge have produced.
 Then I take another forkful.
 And another.

-Forgotten, the show plays on while I devour my salad, letting the sharp flavours of the onion and pickled beets fill my mouth, the creaminess of the yogurt cool my throat.
+Forgotten, the show plays on while I devour my pickled beet and cucumber salad, letting the sharp flavours of the onion and pickled beets fill my mouth, the creaminess of the yogurt cool my throat.
 By the time that I am done, my bowl licked clean, the episode is half over, and I am forced to rewind the show to the beginning.
 Contented, I hug my cat a little closer, pulling a blanket over both of us, sitting down to a half hour of guilty television without the guilt.
 I let the kitchen stay dirty for a bit longer, maybe until Greg comes home.

 When I think of who will do my work for me when I cannot, I realize that no one would – or at least, not in the same way.
 But I’m starting to think that sometimes, that’s OK.
 I know there’s joy in quieting down the guilt and letting yourself become lost in the chaos; I guess I just have to remember that more often.